d3d1rty/csci2070_ass1/README.md

 ##About
 This project is an assignment for CSCI 2070 (Intro to Java) course at APSU.
 Being this is an educational project for a grade, collaboration isn't exactly the goal here.
 But if you feel that you can benefit from perusing my code, go for it!

-For reference, I have included the original assignment instructions.

 ##What it Does
 This project is a collection of small introductory classes.